 If enrollment fails, check antenna and all cables; be sure that correct system cipher has been programmed in to the unit.

-Once enrolled you can continue with additional testing.
+Once enrolled you can continue with Local Status Check and then Additional Testing.

-3.8 Local Status Check
+► Local Status Check

 This function performs a quick diagnostic check at any time.
 Use the handheld programmer: press SHIFT+F4.
 The following message appears: